 In March 2025, the Company initiated a comprehensive metallurgical study on the West Graham resource.
-The aim of the study is to determine the estimated grade recoveries for the bulk deposit as well as recovery variabilities across the deposit.
+The aim of the study was to determine the estimated grade recoveries for the bulk deposit as well as recovery variabilities across the deposit.
 Additional studies to determine the mineralogy and the bond work index of the mineralization will also be completed.
-The study is being completed by XPS Industry Relevant Solutions based in Falconbridge, Ontario and is expected to be completed in December 2025.
+The study is being completed by XPS Industry Relevant Solutions based in Falconbridge, Ontario and is expected to be completed in January 2026.

 In October 2025, the Company announced the commencement of a 1,000 metre diamond drilling program designed to test a series of high-conductivity electromagnetic (EM) anomalies located down-dip of the Company's LKE Resource.
+Drilling and related borehole electromagnetic survey was completed in late December, assay results are pending.